 Grow An African Violet From A Leaf – When You First Get A Leaf…

 When you get a leaf home, you want to ‘sanitize’ it to ensure you don’t run the risk of bringing in any unwanted pests, eggs or fungus that can infect your entire collection.

 I always soak leaves for about 30 minutes in a 1:10 bleach and lukewarm water solution with a couple drops of blue Dawn dish soap.
 Be sure to submerge the entire leaf.
 After 30 minutes, rinse with lukewarm water and pat dry.
 This will cause no harm to the leaf.

 What if the Leaf is in Bad Shape?

 Translucent or Brown Spots – If the leaf has significant damage, it’s best to trash it to avoid contaminating your collection.
 If you have just a few spots that you know is cold damage, cut off those spots to keep them from spreading.

 Limp Leaves – Sometimes you will get a leaf in the mail that is completely limp.
 The good news is that as long as it is still green, you can save it!

 First cut off a sliver of the end of the stem.
 In a bowl of lukewarm water, add about 2 teaspoons of sugar and 2-3 drops of SUPERthive.
 Mix well.
 Add the leaf to the bowl and completely submerge it.
 You can also put the bowl under low light.
-(Click HERE to see my post on LED lighting for African violets).
+(Click HERE for my post on how to grow plants with LED lights).
 Keep the leaf submerged for anywhere from a couple hours to overnight.
 Before you know it, your leaf will look as good as new.
 By using this method, I’ve never lost a dehydrated leaf.
 When you are done, rinse the leaf and pat it dry.

 Putting Down A Leaf